openjs-foundation/cross-project-council/proposals/stage-0/SECURITY_REPORTING/README.md

 ## How would success be measured?

-- 100% of Impact, Growth, and At-Large projects have:
+- 100% of Impact, Growth, and more than 50% of At-Large projects have:
     - Security policy on GitHub
     - Vulnerability reporting mechanism (email or VDP)
 - 100% of projects graduating from Incubation have a security policy on GitHub